aerisweather/AerisAndroidSDK/README.md

 View the latest installation and implementation details at AerisWeather under the [AerisWeather Android SDK toolkit documentation](http://www.aerisweather.com/support/docs/toolkits/aeris-android-sdk/getting-started/).

-### AerisWeather API Configuration for the AerisDemo App
+### AerisWeather API Configuration for the AerisWeather Demo Applications
 Before you can begin using the AerisWeather Android SDK in your project, you will need to download the latest version of the SDK and ensure that you have the required AerisWeather API keys for your application.

 Step 1: Get the files.
 Download the latest version of the AerisWeather Android SDK.